Gentil-N/Vulkan-Memory/README.md

 ```
 Note : offset is relative to the buffer.

-For more complex use :
+For more complex uses :
 ```c++
 struct Color {
   float r = 0.0f, g = 0.0f, b = 0.0f;